raphaelschaad/dotfiles/ios-code-guidelines.md

 Note that we need to override `-copyWithZone:` and not `-copy`, even though the `zone` parameter is legacy and unused.

-Conform to the protocol in the header so subclasses know:
+Conform to the protocol in the header, so subclasses know:

     @interface Sub : Super <NSCopying>
     @end